Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Proofs

 The terms in the previous expressions are of these asymptotic orders: \begin{itemize} \item $\|e_1\| = 1$. \item $\left\| S_N(z;\widehat{\beta})^{-1} \right\| = \lambda_{\min}\left(S_N(z;\widehat{\beta})\right)^{-1}$, where $\lambda_{\min}(\cdot)$ denotes the minimum eigenvalue of a symmetric matrix.
 We have that

 The first line follows from Lemma \ref{lemma:matrix_ineq}.
 The second line follows from the triangle inequality.
-The third line follows from Lemma \ref{lemma:lem1} and \ref{lemma:lem1b}.
+The third line follows from Lemmas \ref{lemma:lem1} and \ref{lemma:lem1b}.
 The last line follows from B\ref{assn:ASFrates}.
 Also note that

 This follows from the definition of the set $\mathcal{Z}_t$, which is such that $\inf_{z \in \mathcal{Z}_t} f_{Z_t}(z)>0$: see B\ref{assn:smoothness}.(ii). $\int \xi(a)\xi(a)'\mathcal{K}(a) \, da$ is positive definite since, for $c \in \R^{\bar{N}}$ such that $c \neq \textbf{0}$,